hrliangmath/hrliangmath.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi! welcome to Haoran <b> Liang</b>'s (<b> 梁 </b> 浩然) home page.
-This website trys to record some beautiful scenery along his journey in mathematics, literature, and art.
-His old page can be found [here](https://hrliangmath.wordpress.com).
+This website trys to record some beautiful scenery along his journey in mathematics, literature, and arts.
+His old webpage can be found [here](https://hrliangmath.wordpress.com).

 He jointed King’s College London from Summer 2024 as a PhD student under the supervision of [Payman Kassaei](https://www.mathgenealogy.org/id.php?id=37022) and [Fred Diamond](https://www.genealogy.math.ndsu.nodak.edu/id.php?id=49401).
 Previously, he completed his Master’s at ETH Zürich and Bachelor‘s at Xi’an Jiaotong University.

 He is a big fan of number theory with broad interests in its intersecting areas.
-He regards himself as an apprentice of ``applying mathematics'', i.e., learning to borrow whatever tools possible to attack number-theoretical problems.
+He regards himself as an apprentice of ``applying mathematics'', i.e., borrowing whatever tools possible to attack number-theoretical problems.
 Currently, the following topics are very appealing to him

 automorphic forms;

-mod p Galois representations;
+(mod p) Galois representations;

 Iwasawa theory, in particular p-adic L-functions;